chrishuman0923/macOS_Setup/README.md

 ## SSH Key Configuration

-I configure Github with an ssh key to avoid entering my Github credentials each time I interact with a remote and to prevent adding my Github credentials to iCloud Keychain.
+I configure Github with an ssh key to avoid the need to enter my Github credentials each time I interact with a remote and to prevent adding my Github credentials to iCloud Keychain.

 - Generate ssh key for Github